fernandoperezc/Advanced-Topics-in-Machine-Learning-and-Data-Science/index.md

   - Inferring causation from time series in Earth system sciences by Ghjulia Sialelli
 - May 26th:
   - Learning to Detect Sepsis with a Multitask Gaussian Process RNN Classifier by Simone Riedi
-  - Using Deep Neural Networks as Cost-Effective Surrogate Models for Super-Parameterized E3SM Radiative Transfer by Lukas HŠchler
+  - Using Deep Neural Networks as Cost-Effective Surrogate Models for Super-Parameterized E3SM Radiative Transfer by Lukas Hachler